-Exercise increased caution in Papua New Guinea due to crime and civil unrest.
+Exercise increased caution in Papua New Guinea due to crime, civil unrest, and a polio outbreak.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Do Not Travel To: